becomingadarsha/DataStructureandAlgorithms/myrequest.md

 # It's me again.
 # I appeal to you - be ambicious!
-Why do I say so?
-Because I see very bad trends in this group.

 1. When someone is asking for good IDE many people advice Dev-C++.
 Stop it!
 It is discontinued, obsolete.
 If you use it, and consider yourself as an ambicious person, switch to another IDE and forget Dev-C++.